 Rio Crossing is in Avondale, Arizona, just west of Phoenix.
 We have two entrances, both of them along El Mirage between Indian School and Camelback.
-Note: Some GPS systems will mis-guide you to some Rio Crossing addresses!
 If you’re traveling from Phoenix, take I-10 to Loop-101 Agua Fria, then take Camelback or Indian School to El Mirage.
 Enter using the Campbell or Heatherbrae entrances.
 Look for the Rio Crossing community monument at either entrance.

 As with most HOAs, the HOA itself doesn’t maintain an office.
-Your best bet is to contact AAM, the management company hired by the Association to provide day-to-day support.
-Please choose the most appropriate option below:
+Your best bet normally is to contact the management company hired by the Association to provide day-to-day support.

-Contact information for AAM, including Customer Service and our Community Manager, is also available at this web page.
+We are transitioning to a new management company effective December 1, 2019.
+We are moving from AAM (Associated Asset Management) to PDS (Planned Development Services).
+Contact information for AAM through November, including Customer Service and our Community Manager, is available at this web page.

 AAM’s Customer Service Representatives can handle many things, and if they can’t handle it directly, they can help you get in contact with the right person.
 Please see this Customer Service web page or the AAM web page for more information.

 Please come back to this page for information about our assigned community manager with the new management company in early December.

 Through the end of November 2019, in the event of an emergency within the community (bees on community property, for example), see the AAM web page (near the bottom) for the emergency pager.